-Map produced by the City of Kawartha Lakes Engineering Department with data
+Map produced by the City of Kawartha Lakes Engineering Department with data obtained under license.
+Reproduction without permission is prohibited.

 The foregoing information is given for convenience only and it should be clearly understood that you must satisfy yourself as to whether the premises and the existing or proposed use thereof are, or would be, in conformity with all